ngchloe/Lettherebelight/README.md

 The use of this script is to automate and swap out ‘Lettherebelight’ in the original prompt with the other TI checkpoints.

 The most suitable turned out to be Lettherebelight-150.
 That will be the checkpoint used.
-I saved the 9 rejected checkpoints in a separate folder, and renamed Lettherebelight-150 to Lettherebelight.
+I archived the 9 rejected checkpoints in a separate folder, and renamed Lettherebelight-150 to Lettherebelight.

 ## 06. Observations of selected Textual Inversion checkpoint